dipranjan/dsinterviewqns/nlp/syntactic-processing.md

 There are two broad approaches to constituency parsing:

-* **Top-down parsing:** starts with the start symbol $S$ at the top and uses the production rules to parse each word one by one.
+* **Top-down parsing:** starts with the start symbol $$S$$ at the top and uses the production rules to parse each word one by one.
 And, you continue to parse until all the words have been allocated to some production rule.

 Top-down parsers have a specific limitation- Left Recursion.